How to Get Here

 The VFJO works closely with Altitude, a Verbier-based summer and winter camp known internationally for its quality of service and professional staff.
 Altitude boasts many years’ experience in caring for and working with children and young adults of all ages and nationalities.
 Its mission is to provide a positive environment for young people to learn, laugh, and build confidence.

 Altitude provides several highly qualified, experienced councillors who lead groups of no more than 15 VFJO students each.
+These smaller groups live in the same chalets, and eat breakfasts and dinner together.
 Most activities—musical and otherwise—are undertaken together with all VFJO students.
-These smaller groups live in the same chalets, eat their breakfasts and dinners and travel together.

 English is the primary language spoken for all VFJO activities, but the staff of both the VFJO and Altitude come from many different countries and speak a variety of languages.